israa-junaid/payment_reminder_app/README.md

 ```
 git clone https://github.com/israa-junaid/payment-reminder.git
 ```
-To install the client side dependancies, enter the follwiing in your terminal:
+To install the client side dependancies, enter the following in your terminal:
 ```
 cd your-project
 cd client
 npm install
 ```
-To install the server side dependancies, enter the follwiing in your terminal:
+To install the server side dependancies, enter the following in your terminal:
 ```
 cd server
 npm install